Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 There are two versions of this pen:

 Version 1:
-Has 4 colours Red, Green, White and Green, The pen keep writing unto you turn it off.
+Has 4 colours Red, Green, White and Black, The pen keep writing unto you turn it off.
 It has a on and off buttons and a erase button.
 This version isn't great and was made in 30 minutes, I only include it because it is the original version.

 Image of the original version below.